robvenn/orderbook-streams/README.md

-# `orderbook-parser`
+# Keyrock full stack developer test

-Example projects that shows how to obtain orderbook snapshots from Kraken.
+Solution based on `orderbook-parser` example project that gets orderbook snapshots from Kraken.

 ## Requirements

-- You need a relatively new version of Node.js (this was tested with version 13.3.0)
+- You need a relatively new version of Node.js (this was tested with version 14.1.0)
 - `yarn` package manager

 ## How to install